RodrigoToroIcarte/reward_machines/README.md

 - **Automated Reward Shaping (RS)**: RS is an RM-tailored approach that changes the reward from a *simple RM* such that the optimal policies remain the same but the overall reward becomes less sparse.
 RS can be used with tabular Q-learning (`--alg=qlearning`), deep Q-networks (`--alg=deepq`), deep deterministic policy gradient (`--alg=ddpg`), tabular HRM (`--alg=hrm`), and deep HRM (`--alg=dhrm`).
 To use RS, include the flag `--use_rs` when running an experiment.
 Note that RS uses two hyperparameters that you can set manually when running an experiment.
 These parameters include the discount factor for the environment (e.g., `--gamma=0.9`) and the discount factor used in calculating the potential function that determines the shaped rewards (e.g., `--rs_gamma=0.9`).

+Default values for the hyperparameters for each of the different algorithms in various domains are specified in `reward_machines/rl_agents/<name of the algorithm>/defaults.py`.
+For example, there are hyperparameters for deep HRM in [reward_machines/rl_agents/dhrm/defaults.py](reward_machines/rl_agents/dhrm/defaults.py), which specify (among other things) that the option polices are learned using DQN in the water domain and DDPG in the half-cheetah domain.

-Note that RM-tailored algorithms assume that the environment is a *RewardMachineEnv* (see `reward_machines/reward_machines/rm_environment.py`).
+Note that RM-tailored algorithms assume that the environment is a *RewardMachineEnv* (see [reward_machines/reward_machines/rm_environment.py](reward_machines/reward_machines/rm_environment.py)).
 These environments define their reward function using a reward machine.
 We included the following RM environments in our code:

 - **Office domain**: The office domain includes single and multi task versions (`--env=Office-single-v0` and `--env=Office-v0`, respectively).